Mountain landscape in China

 Local insights have been provided by Oban International’s LIME (Local In-Market Expert) network’ - https://obaninternational.com/lime-network/

-1 The Virtual Doctor service is provided by Teladoc Health.
+1 The Virtual Doctor service is part of our Virtual Care from AXA service.
 Appointments are subject to availability.
 You do not need to pay or claim for a consultation, but you will be charged for the cost of the initial phone call when using the call back service.
 You won’t be charged if you request a call back using the app or online portal.
 Telephone appointments are available 24/7/365 and call-backs are typically within 24 hours.
-Telephone appointments in Greek are available between 9amand 9pm EET, seven days a week.
 Video appointments in English, Spanish and Mandarin are available between 8am and midnight UK time, Monday to Friday.
 Video appointments in German are available between 8am and 8pm CET, Monday to Friday.

-2 80.5% of eligible claims submitted online between January 2022 and December 2022 were paid within 2 days.
+2 80.8% of eligible claims submitted online between January 2024 - July 2024, were paid within two days.

-3 Service provided by Teladoc Health.
-This service provides you with access to six sessions with a psychologist, per mind health concern, per policy year.
+3 This service provides you with access to six sessions with a psychologist, per mind health concern, per policy year.
 Mind Health psychologist appointments are available in English and Spanish between Monday and Friday, 09.00 - 17.30 (UK time).